Skip to main content

 Games Like Kingdom's Return: Time-Eating Fruit and the Ancient Monster

 Looking for games like Kingdom's Return: Time-Eating Fruit and the Ancient Monster?
-Here are top city builder recommendations, selected from player-similarity data — start with Dragon Marked For Death, Frontier Hunter: Erza’s Wheel of Fortune or Realms of Magic.
+Here are top city builder recommendations with a fantasy and anime focus, selected from player-similarity data — start with Dragon Marked For Death, Frontier Hunter: Erza’s Wheel of Fortune or Rogue Wizards.

 Skip User Reviews